- Search The Registry

 David A. Paterson

 *David Paterson was born on this date in 1954.
-He is an African American politician.
+He is a Black politician.
 David Alexander Paterson was born in Brooklyn, NY to Portia and Basil Paterson.

 After graduating from law school, Paterson worked in the District Attorney's office of Queens County, New York, and on the staff of Manhattan Borough President David Dinkins.
 In 1985, he was elected to the New York State Senate (a seat that was once held by his father).
 In 2003, he rose to the position of Senate Minority Leader.
 Paterson was selected as running mate by then New York Attorney General and Democratic Party nominee Eliot Spitzer in the 2006 New York gubernatorial election.
 They were elected in November 2006 with 69 percent of the vote, and Paterson took office as Lieutenant Governor on January 1, 2007.
 After Spitzer resigned in the wake of a prostitution scandal, Paterson was sworn in as governor of New York on March 17, 2008.

-Paterson is the first black Governor of New York and the fourth in any U.S. state (following Reconstruction-era Louisiana Gov. P. B. S. Pinchback, former Virginia Gov. Douglas Wilder, and current Massachusetts Gov. Deval Patrick) and also the first legally blind governor of any U.S. State.
+Paterson was the first Black Governor of New York and the fourth in any U.S. state (following Reconstruction-era Louisiana Gov. P. B. S. Pinchback, former Virginia Gov. Douglas Wilder, and Massachusetts Gov. Deval Patrick) and also the first legally blind governor of any U.S. State.
 On July 17, 2008, Paterson was the keynote speaker addressing at the 99th annual convention of the NAACP in Cincinnati, Ohio.
-Other speakers included Congressman Charles Rangel and U.S. Presidential candidate John McCain.
-In October 2008 Paterson announced his intentions to run for a full term as Governor and launched a campaign website.
+Other speakers included former Congressman Charles Rangel and U.S. Presidential candidate John McCain.
+In October 2008 Paterson announced his intentions to run for a full term as Governor and launched a campaign for a full term as governor in the 2010 gubernatorial election, but announced in 2010 that he would bow out of the race.
+During the final year of his administration, Paterson faced allegations of witness tampering, soliciting improper gifts, and making false statements; he was eventually fined for having lied under oath.
+Since leaving office, Paterson has been a radio talk show host and served as chairman of the New York Democratic Party from May 2014 to November 2015.

 204 37th Avenue North Suite330